ITU-BDSA-GROUP12/Chirp/docs/report.md

 If pwsh is not available, you have to install PowerShell.

 ### Running test suite
-The test suite of Chirp is divided in two test-projects.
+The test suite of _Chirp!_ is divided in two test-projects.
 'Chirp.Infrastructure.Tests' and 'Chirp.Web.Test'.
-In order to run all test suites of the Chirp application, you simply need to be located in the root directory (Chirp) and run the following command:
+In order to run all test suites of the _Chirp!_ application, you simply need to be located in the root directory (Chirp) and run the following command:
 ```
 dotnet test
 ```